 Of the now 101 countries I have been to, I will go so far as to say that Madagascar is one of the slowest and most uncomfortable countries to travel around in the entire world.

-Update: Good News, While flying domestic inside Madagascar used to be rediculous expensive, there now a new local budget airline in Madagascar.
+Update: Good News, While flying domestic inside Madagascar used to be ridiculously expensive, there is now a new local budget airline in Madagascar.

 Air Madagascar has created a subsidiary just for a domestic flight, and it’s called Tsaradia ( Air Madagascar + Air Austral + Ewa Air).
-Domestic flight now costs 100 to 115 EUR one way i/o 400 EUR before.
+Domestic flight now costs 100 to 115 EUR one way to 400 EUR before.

 So if you find traveling around South East Asia, India, or mainland Africa uncomfortable, Madagascar is definitely not for you.
 But if you like a bit of adventure and have plenty of time, Madagascar is definitely the place to go.

-I stayed 16 days in Madagascar and travelling around the island took A LOT more time than I was expecting, so I wasn’t able to visit even half the places I wanted to before I left home.
+I stayed 16 days in Madagascar and traveling around the island took A LOT more time than I was expecting, so I wasn’t able to visit even half the places I wanted to before I left home.

 If you want to cover big parts of the country in a small amount of time, the only way is to rent a 4WD car with a driver for 65 USD + fuel a day.